Skip to content

 Product Access Control

 Shorebird accounts provided role-based access control on a per-application basis.
-We have three roles: Owner, Admin, and Developer which are described in https://docs.shorebird.dev/teams/
+We have three roles: Owner, Admin, and Developer which are described in https://docs.shorebird.dev/orgs/

 Internal Access Control